 The Provost is appointed on a full-time basis for a fixed period by the Council after consultation with the Senate.
 Subject to the direction of the Vice-Chancellor and President, the Provost leads on academic strategy and delivery and performs such duties as the Vice-Chancellor and President may delegate to him in the light of University priorities.

 The Registrar and Chief Operating Officer, subject to the direction of the Vice-Chancellor and President, has responsibility under University Statutes for the administrative and commercial strategy and delivery of the University.
-The Registrar and Chief Operating Officer is by the following Senior Officers:
+The Registrar and Chief Operating Officer is supported by the following Senior Officers:

 - Academic Registrar